nmvalera/cfg-loader/README.rst

 Rename the project
 ``````````````````

-They are multiple scripts in the project that reference boilerplate-package, thus these scripts should be updated
+They are multiple scripts in the project that reference config-loader, thus these scripts should be updated
 to be consistent with your project's name.

 When modifying name you should be careful to always respect the case sensitivity.

-- Boilerplate-Package -> new-Package-Name
+- Config-Loader -> new-Package-Name
-- boilerplate_package -> new_package_name
+- config_loader -> new_package_name
-- boilerplate-package -> new-package-name
+- config-loader -> new-package-name

 Update README.rst
 `````````````````